-We currently host three support group sessions a month in London, and one a month in Oxford.
+We currently host three support group sessions a month in London.

 We meet every first Wednesday of the month in our East London venue, every third Monday of the month in our North London venue, and every second Tuesday of the month on our South Central London venue.